keatonb/keatonb.github.io/_posts/2019-01-27-avoiding-aliases.md

 LSST data if this effect is taken into consideration as the timing of the survey observations is decided.

-For one more quick example of how this understanding can be applied in practice, let's consider an interesting cataclysmic variable binary system SDSS
+For one more example of how this concept can be applied in practice, let's consider an interesting cataclysmic variable binary system SDSS
 J135154.46-064309.0.
 We